indigojoha/UanMathEvaluator/README.md

 ```
 if (condition expression, true expression, false expression);
 ```
 Internally, the `if` block treats `0d` as false and anything else as true.
+Keep in mind that as of right now, both true and false expressions are evaluated regardles, but their results are returned by the `if` function (yes, it's technically just a function) based on the condition.

 ---